luiscarlin/magic-patatap/README.md

 ## License

-WTFPL – Do What the Fuck You Want to Public License
+WTFPL – Do What the F*** You Want to Public License

 ## Acknowledgments